 Option Description Connect to Peer Hub Available when configuring profiles for primary or secondary hubs.
 Toggle on to configure LAN communication between a primary hub and a secondary hub in a region.
 You must enable this option in the profile for the primary hub and the profile for the secondary hub to enable communication for the interface.

-Option Description Allow Overlap Between Devices For edge devices, toggle on to allow overlap between devices.
+Allow Overlap Between Devices For edge devices, toggle on to allow overlap between devices.
 Toggle off to disable this feature.
 For primary hub devices, toggle on to configure the local address and peer hub address for the LAN port to communicate between the primary and secondary hubs.
 For secondary hubs, this feature is disabled and cannot be enabled.
+Advertise via BGP Toggle ON to advertise the subnets of LAN interfaces that are not allowed overlap to other devices via BGP.
+For LAN on a secondary hub with the Share Primary Hub Subnet toggled ON , the Allow Overlap Between Devices option is toggled ON and hidden.
+You can choose whether to advertise subnets via BGP Toggle OFF to disable advertisement of subnets via BGP.
 IP Address Available when Allow Overlap Between Devices is enabled.
 Peer Hub's IP Address Available when Allow Overlap Between Devices is enabled.
 IP Auto Assign Available when Allow Overlap Between Devices is disabled.
 Toggle on to automatically assign IP addresses.
 Toggle off to disable this feature.

-IP Pool Available when IP Auto Assign is enabled.
+Option Description IP Pool Available when IP Auto Assign is enabled.
 Specify a pool of IP addresses to be used for SD-WAN Orchestrator MEA to automatically assign.
 Subnet Mask Length Available when IP Auto Assign is enabled.
 Specify the length of the subnet mask.
 DHCP Mode Specify whether to use DHCP for automatic IP assignment.
 Select one of the following options: • None - DHCP is not used. • Server - Enable DHCP server. • Relay - Enable DHCP relay agent.
 Access Types Select the types of access to allow on the interface.
+Interface Members Available when Port Type is set to Hard_Switch or Soft_Switch .
+Select the ports to include in the interface group.